udgsg/Hackathon2021/README.md

 12:30 - 1:00 PM: Lunch break!

-1:00 - 1:30 PM: Tutorial by Marko Petrovic on "How to use GIT" (Beginner and advanced)
+1:00 - 1:30 PM: Tutorial by Marko Petrovic  and Abhin Suresh on "How to use GIT"

-1:30 - 2:00 PM: Presentation by Companies outside UD followed by a Q&A.
+1:30 - 2:00 PM: Presentation by Companies (Data scientists from CompassRed and more) followed by a Q&A.

 1:30 - 4:00 PM: Work in groups.